We take a look at why Greg Van Avermaet has made it in as number three in the 100 Best Road Riders of 2017

 32, Belgium, BMC Racing

 2017 wins: 8

 Olympic glory aside, Greg Van Avermaet’s season every year pretty much lives or dies by how well he does in the spring campaign.

 A regular podium finisher in the Classics, 2017 will go down as the year GVA wrote his name as one of the true greats of the spring one-day races.

 It kicked off with a powerful sprint finish to beat arch-rival Peter Sagan at the newly WorldTour Omloop Het Nieuwsblad, before a trip to Italy saw him miss out on victory at Strade Bianche only to an in-form Michal Kwiatkowski.

 Next up was a controlled performance to beat Belgian champion Philippe Gilbert and Oliver Naesen at E3 Harelbeke, before taking victory at Ghent-Wevelgem two days later.

 The BMC man’s big hope was to finally add the Tour of Flanders to his palmarès, but a sensational 55km solo effort from Gilbert and a late crash on the Oude Kwaremont put paid to that.
 But it was almost more impressive that he still managed to grab second place.

 Despite all the victories he’d so far amassed, that loss would have come as a major blow to Van Avermaet’s spring, although he wouldn’t have long to wait to finally get his name on a Monument.

-Another crash at particularly cagey (but fast) addition of Paris-Roubaix looked to have dented his chances before the race had really begun in earnest.
+Another crash at particularly cagey (but fast) edition of Paris-Roubaix looked to have dented his chances before the race had really begun in earnest.
 But Van Avermaet persevered with the help of team-mate Daniel Oss to out-sprint Zdenek Stybar for victory in the Roubaix velodrome.